All Products

 • When the incremental synchronization latency is less than or equal to the specified alert threshold, the incremental synchronization status changes from Running to Monitoring.
 After the incremental synchronization status changes to Monitoring, it will not change back to Running when the latency exceeds the specified alert threshold.

-For a Running data migration project, you can view its latency, current timestamp, and incremental synchronization performance in the incremental synchronization section.
+For a data migration task in the Running state, you can view its latency, current timestamp, and incremental synchronization performance in the incremental synchronization section.
 The latency is displayed in the following format: X seconds (updated Y seconds ago).
 Normally, Y is less than 20.

 Note